IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

 Blower Cost
 +++++++++++

-The blower cost is based on the brake horsepower, which can be calculated with the inlet volumetric flow rate and pressure (:math:`cfm` and :math:`lbf/in^2` respectivelly).
+The blower cost is based on the brake horsepower, which can be calculated with the inlet volumetric flow rate and pressure (:math:`cfm` and :math:`lbf/in^2` respectively).

 Additional arguments are required to estimate the blower cost such as mover_type='blower', blower_type, and materials of construction ('*' corresponds to the default options):